hagabaka/video5/README.rst

 -------

 Daniel Rodríguez Troitiño (drodriguez)
-  Original implementation including Youtube support
+  Original implementation including support for Youtube videos embedded on other websites.

 Yaohan Chen (hagabaka)
   Ideas and supporting code about the splitting the handlers code.
-  JWPlayer and Vimeo support.
+Support for JWPlayer, Vimeo, and Flash videos on Youtube.com.